nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 | ctrl-down | Shrink text. |
 | esc | Exit test editor |

-> ⚠ Do not include file extension (e.g. .”.txt”) when creating or editing the cheat-sheet.
+> ⚠ Do not include file extension (e.g. ”.txt”) when creating or editing the cheat-sheet.

 &nbsp;